 The little-known UNKRA program shows how international aid was directed to help Korea rebuild while Palestinians were kept in refugee status.
 A stark comparison that undermines claims of “eternal victimhood.”
 Use this to strengthen arguments about how UNRWA gets more money per refugee than other UN agencies.
 Any real supporter of Palestinian (people), not Palestine (state), should call out UNRWA’s clear failure.

-Jew haters love lists (see “noticing”).
-In the context of Israel-Palestine, the list is usually the “approved Jews” who get a pass (until they don’t).
-The ‘Free Palestine approved Jews’ includes a lot of extremist sects, failed comedians, actors and bad professors paid to be self-hating Jews.
-The most often mentioned name is Norman Finkelstein, a self hating Jew who has terrorized Jews for a living.
+Jew haters love lists (see “Noticers”).
+In the context of Israel-Palestine, the list is usually the “approved Jews” who get a pass, until they don’t, because they’re still Jews (Finkelstein is regularly hated by WOL founders for that).
+‘Free Palestine approved Jews’ includes a few extremist sects, failed comedians larping as Jews, actors and bad professors paid to be self-hating tokens.
+The most often mentioned name is Norman Finkelstein, a self hating Jew who has made terrorizing Jews hisliving.
 Spoiler: I actually read and listened to this self-hating Jew.
+He is just a token, not a good scholar.

-Here I post videos of one self-hating Jews’ motivation: Norman Finkelstein, by his own admission, profits on war and suffering.
-Finkelstein rambled in 2015 about how Palestinians are literally addicted to starting wars and profit on losing wars, via Ramallah based NGOs.
-He admits he hopes there isn’t peace, because Palestinians fighting Jews is his big money maker.
-[Note: Rat was disavowed in 2023 by many Free Palestine devotees for badmouthing Hamas.
-He later had to apologize and bend the knee for the Hamas supporters, to keep the money flowing.]
+Here I post videos showing Norman Finkelstein, by his own admission, profits on war and suffering.
+Back in 2015, Finkelstein rambled about how Palestinians are literally addicted to starting wars and profit on losing wars, via Ramallah based NGOs.
+Fink admits he hopes there isn’t peace, because Palestinians fighting Jews provides his job.

-In the first of what I hope to be a sequence of articles on “noticers,” I give a short overview over what noticers are, and how their so-called pattern recognition resembles schizophrenia.
+In the first of a sequence of articles on “noticers,” I give a short overview over what noticers are, and how their so-called pattern recognition resembles schizophrenia.
 I then review a parallel “noticing” with the Irish, hoping to expose how stupid obsession with one group is, and how lists of people shouldn’t amount to an ideology.

 18. Mass killings ranked by proportional population loss